jsutixvdatascyj5/notes/README.md

 # 2023-12-02
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools like Trello or Asana to keep track of your progress and make adjustments as needed.
 By following these steps, you can stay focused and efficient in the digital age.

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the most critical aspects of the project first.
+It also helps to break down larger tasks into smaller, more manageable pieces, so that they are easier to complete.
+2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you plan to go about it.
+Creating a plan will also help to keep you on track and prevent you from getting sidetracked.
+Use tools such as task lists, timelines, or even mind maps to help organize your thoughts and plan your work.
+3. Stay organized: A clean and organized codebase is a happy code base.
+Keeping your code tidy and well-structured will not only make it easier for you and other developers to work with, but it willalso help prevent errors and bugs from creeping in.
+Make sure to follow coding conventions and best practices, use version control systems,and commit frequently to ensure a smooth development process.